Aliases for KPNA1 Gene

 GeneCards Summary for KPNA1 Gene

 KPNA1 (Karyopherin Subunit Alpha 1) is a Protein Coding gene.
-Diseases associated with KPNA1 include influenza.
-Among its related pathways are Immune System and Interferon gamma signaling.
+Diseases associated with KPNA1 include Influenza.
+Among its related pathways are Activation of DNA fragmentation factor and Infectious disease.
 GO annotations related to this gene include binding and nuclear localization sequence binding.
 An important paralog of this gene is KPNA6.

 UniProtKB/Swiss-Prot for KPNA1 Gene